Audio Alignment Tips

 Some users find it easier to align tracks together when there is a vertical reference point extending down through all the tracks.
 You can make such a reference point by dragging the cursor down into the other tracks, and optionally by marking cursor positions with labels.

-You could also generate a Click Track before you put other tracks on screen, using thecommand.
-This gives you visible and audible bars in that Click Track at the beat points of a chosen tempo.
+You could also generate a Rhythm Track before you put other tracks on screen, using thecommand.
+This gives you visible and audible bars in that Rhythm Track at the beat points of a chosen tempo.
 You could use a beat point to set a cursor position then drag the cursor into the other tracks as described above.
-You need to close this Click Track when you export your work (by clicking on the [X] top left of the track) so that you don't export the audible clicks.
+You need to close this Rhythm Track when you export your work (by clicking on the [X] top left of the track) so that you do not export the audible clicks.